 traveling musicians play for you there while you have a meal or just a

 Shopping in Tenerife will be extended towards the water front by Plaza de España, sometime in the near future.
-More about it when the construction works start.
+More about it when the construction works have come to an end.

 Encounter restaurant Restaurante el Aguila a once famous hangout for Tenerife Bohemians of the Tertulias at the top of the street C/el Castillo by Plaza Alfarez Provisionales.
 Delicious cakes are also sold there.
 Or savour the Bacalao fish salad Ensalada Bienmisabe...